robak86/hardwired/README.md

 export const loggerDef = singleton.class(Logger, configurationDef);
 ```

-All definitions should be defined **in separate modules** (`ts` files) making the implementation
+It's worth considering to have definitions defined **in separate modules** (`ts` files)
-completely decoupled from `hardwired`.
-Container and definitions should be treated like an
+making the implementation completely decoupled from `hardwired`.
+Container and definitions should be treated like an **additional layer** above implementation,
-**additional layer** above implementation, which is responsible for wiring components together by
+which is responsible for wiring components together by creating instances,
-creating instances, injecting dependencies and managing lifetime.
+injecting dependencies and managing lifetime.

 2. Create a container